-Qualifications: Bachelor of Commerce and a Master of Business Leadership from the University of industry.
-He has served as the Chief Executive Officer ('CEO') of Metcash Limited between 1998 and 2013.
-Prior to his appointment as CEO of Metcash, Andrew held various management roles at Metro Cash & Carry Limited and was appointed to lead the establishment of Metro's operations in Israel and Russia and served as the Group
+Qualifications: Bachelor of Commerce and a Master of Business Leadership from the University of South Africa served as the Chief Executive Officer ('CEO') of Metcash Limited between 1998 and 2013.
+Prior to his appointment as CEO of Metcash, Andrew held various management roles at Metro Cash & Carry Limited and was appointed to lead the establishment of Metro's operations in Israel and Russia and served as the Group Operations Director.